One of the most important components of your financial situation is the amount of money you have in savings.

 Now, you can probably cash-flow a lot of the smaller expenses, but if you can even ballpark the timeline in which you are going to have to pay for a big expense, you should be saving for it.

-For home expenses, I recommend keeping the equivalent of 1% – 3% of the value of your home in savings.
+In short, for home expenses, you should maintain a minimum of 1% – 3% of the value of your home in savings.
 So, if your home is worth $300,000, you should keep between $3,000 and $9,000 in a home savings account.

 - 5 Urgent Things To Do If You Have No Savings